elliebuilds/techdegree-project-1/README.md

 Ellie

 P.S.
-For questions, comments, or bug reports, please feel free to email me at elise.mathews@outlook.com
+For questions, comments, or bug reports, please feel free to email me at elise.mathews@outlook.com.

+Notes:
+Started in December 2019, finished in January 2020 Aiming for score of 'Exceeds Expectations'